ErikBird/OpenReviewCrawler/about_the_openreview_api_model.md

 ## Invitation
 Invitations are similar to API endpoints within the OpenReview model.
 Venues create their own invitations to organize and users then "post" notes to these invitations.
-The notes then can be retrieved by querying for the invitation.
+The notes can be retrieved by querying for the invitation.

-(There exist invitations without notes, but we will ignore them, as their are not important for us.)
+(There exist invitations without notes, but we will ignore them as their are not important for us.)

 The invitation decides if a note is a submission, comment, review, acceptance decision or something different.
 Administrative tasks like the ability to withdraw an submission is handled with an invitation, as well.